bigskysoftware/htmx/www/attributes/hx-ws.md

 title: </> htmx - hx-ws
 ---

-## `hx-ws` *HAS BEEN MIGRATED TO AN EXTENSION*
+## `hx-ws` *HAS BEEN DEPRECATED*

-**If you are using htmx version 1.6.1 or greater, please visit the [WebSockets extension page](../extensions/web-sockets) to learn about the new implementation of Web Sockets as an extension.
+**This tag will be removed in htmx version 2.0.
+If you are using htmx version 1.7 or greater, please visit the [WebSockets extension page](../extensions/web-sockets) to learn about the new implementation of Web Sockets as an extension.

 ## This Reference Applies To Version 1.6 And Below